 Robotic Process Automation (RPA) is revolutionizing work-related processes and what the enterprise workforce dedicates their time to.
-Enterprises everywhere have a considerable pool of talent performing mechanical, repetitive tasks on a daily basis.
+Enterprises everywhere have a considerable pool of talent performing mechanical, repetitive tasks daily.

-Arguably the greatest benefit of adopting RPA technology, is that it allows your talent to devote its attention and skills to higher-value tasks, removing the burden of performing mechanical operations that while necessary, contribute little to the growth and prosperity of the enterprise.
+Arguably the greatest benefit of adopting RPA technology is that it allows your talent to devote its attention and skills to higher-value tasks, removing the burden of performing mechanical operations that, while necessary, contribute little to the enterprise's growth and prosperity.

-There are several factors that have hindered enterprises looking to scale the RPA solutions they've adopted.
+Several factors have hindered organizations looking to scale the enterprise RPA solutions they've adopted.
 HFS Research and KPMG make the case that a lack of vision or the non-existence of an enterprise-wide strategy is a formidable obstacle that impedes the ability to scale.

 In the same report, the absence of the necessary talent to execute the automation built in the software RPA vendors provide serves as another barrier to scale Robotic Process Automation.
 While a lot of the RPA service providers position themselves as plug and play tools the average business persona can easily handle, the reality is that most of the time, they require experienced developers to support and execute process automation.

-Unfortunately, enterprises quickly realize that for long-term and continuous reward, a critical analysis and understanding of what they want to achieve is vital.
+Unfortunately, enterprises quickly realize that critical analysis and understanding of what they want to achieve is vital for a long-term and continuous reward.

-In a lot of cases, when enterprises take the plunge to automate their processes with robots, one form of waste is replaced with another.
+In many cases, when enterprises take the plunge to automate their processes with robots, one form of waste is replaced with another.
 With the aggressive push to adopt RPA technology, enterprises are quick to automate their existing processes without taking the time to analyze them or identify where there might be room for improvement.

-Investing in RPA technology isn't just an opportunity to automate your mechanical processes and allow your talent to drive higher value tasks, it's also a key opportunity to drive process improvement that will in turn allow the enterprise to scale RPA.
+Investing in RPA technology isn't just an opportunity to automate your mechanical processes and allow your talent to drive higher-value tasks; it's also a key opportunity to drive process improvement that will, in turn, will enable the enterprise to scale RPA.

 Failing to see the inefficiencies or waste in a process before automating it with RPA is an invitation for failure in and of itself.

-Process mining – essentially data mining that identifies patterns in event log data – can considerably aide enterprises in the effort to optimize their processes before automation.
+Process mining – essentially, data mining that identifies patterns in event log data – can considerably aid enterprises in the effort to optimize their processes before automation.

 Mapping out the steps in a process to truly identify and visualize it enhances automation and facilitates its ability to scale across the enterprise.
 And it's once you have this map—a visual of your process, that you can optimize it with Blueprint.